cartoon-raccoon/oyster/docs/introduction.md

 7. [Prompt Customization](prompt.md)

 ## Definitions
-While this shell is mostly syntactically similar to Bash or Zsh, it does have a few ideas of its own, mostly changing some syntax around, while drawing some ideas from the fish shell and Ion (the shell for Redox OS).
-It also uses some terms in its documentation that may need defining.
+Oyster has some concepts covered in its documentation that may need defining.

 **Metacharacter**